ylu1997/Code_Generation_For_DNA_Storage/README.md

 ## Contents
 - **Data:** Store some experimental results and comparative data, as well as codebooks for other adversarial scenarios.
-- **Implementation code** The initial version of the code for ECG and codebook generation in the research paper.
+- **Codebook Generation Scheme** The initial version of the code for ECG and codebook generation in the research paper.
 This folder will not be made public until the paper is published.

 ## Future Work